Malaysian Scouts Association: Uniform

 A Malaysian Girl Scout at the parade during the celebrations of Hari Merdeka 2013.

 A Junior Scout's uniform consists of a short-sleeve (girls wear long sleeves) grey shirt, with two pockets with buttons on the left and right breast, the official neckerchief, the forage cap, navy-blue pants, the official bronze belt, navy-blue socks and black canvas shoes with laces.
 A miniature Malaysian flag is stitched on the right breast pocket and the Tenderfoot badge (analogous to the same-named first rank in the Boy Scouts of America) stitched on the left one.
-The neckerchief, with red, white and blue stripes, is worn about the collar, fastened with the official woggle.
+The neckerchief has red, white and blue stripes and is worn around the collar, fastened with the official woggle.
 The forage cap has a badge with the Malaysian Scout emblem on one side.

 On the left sleeve are one's patrol's name and merit badges.
 On the right sleeve is one's state, district, and troop number.
 The advancement badge is sewn below the troop number when a Junior Scout earns it.
 Depending on a Junior Scout's rank and/or badges, he/she may be allowed to wear a lanyard.

 A Senior Scout's uniform is the same as the Junior Scout's except for the position of badges.
 The King's Scout badge is worn on the left sleeve, five centimetres below the patrol badge.
 On the left sleeve is one's patrol's name, and one's advancement badges.
 The Senior Scout's have up to five advancement badges.
 Once taken, the Senior Scout will go on to become a King's Scout.
-The King's Scout badge is worn five centimeters below the patrol badge in place of all five Senior Badges.
+The King's Scout badge is worn five centimeters below the patrol badge in place of all five Senior Badges, while the miniature King's Scout Badge is worn on the left sleeve.

 The only differences between a Leader's (Rovers/Scoutmasters) uniform and that of Junior Scouts are the insignia sewn on and the epaulets worn.
-The Chief Scout and Assistant Scoutmasters don blue epaulets with various symbols, while Rovers wear red epaulets.
-Each Rover Crew is allowed to create its own crew emblem, which is then stitched on the right arm beneath the Crew Letter.
-The advancement badges for Rovers are worn on the left breast, below the Rover badge, while the miniature King's Scout Badge is worn on the left sleeve.
+The Chief Scout and Assistant Scoutmasters wear blue epaulets with various symbols, while Rovers wear red epaulets.
+Each Rover Crew is allowed to create its own crew emblem, which is displayed on the right arm underneath the Crew Letter.
+The advancement badges for Rovers are worn on the left chest, below the Rover badge.

 Colours of epaulette and shoulder patch: